 - Less costly (Thermage makes it very expensive for Physicians to use)

-How is treatment process and aftercare like?
+How is the treatment process and aftercare like?

-The Fotona Starwalker VERSA3 is a 45 min long session.
+The Fotona Starwalker VERSA3 and Dynamis PIANO is a 45 min long session.
 During the treatment, pulses of deep heating laser will rejuvenate the skin.
 It is used throughout the whole face, including the fine lines around the eyes and the associated ‘eye bags’.
 After a single session, the skin will be visibly tightened and may be slightly red for less than an hour.
 There is virtually no downtime and you can return to any activities immediately after the procedure.

 In summary, before considering any form of non-surgical facelifting, it is best to read up on the technology behind it.
 Heat as a form of collagen stimulation is fine, but from my medical point of view, applying heat directly to the top layer of the skin using radio-frequency technology can be a very risky process.

 If you’re still interested in non-surgical facelifts, ask your physician for Long/Ultra-Long-Pulse Nd-Yag laser energy treatments.
 It is a much safer, more effective and less costly alternative.
 You’d thank me later.

 - Key DY et al. Single-Treatment Skin Tightening By Radiofrequency and Long-Pulsed, 1064-nm Nd: YAG Laser Compared.
 Lasers in Surgery and Medicine 39:169–175 (2007)

 - Flor A. Mayoral MD et al. Multiple Facial Burns With the New Thermage CPT System; J Drugs Dermatol.
 2011;10(11):1320-1321.